+Shares Granted in Exchange for Notes Receivable.
 In April 2004, in connection with the acquisition of InteCap, certain InteCap employees purchased an aggregate of 87,316 shares of restricted common stock in exchange for full recourse, interest-bearing notes, maturing in June, 2007, totaling approximately \$2.9 million.
 The common stock is fully vested, non-forfeitable, and non-saleable for three years.
-These notes are recorded as a reduction of stockholders' equity, net of principal payments received.
+These notes receivable, net of principal payments received, are recorded as a reduction of shareholders'

+equity.